kuhrusty/AutoDad/README.md

 window, something is wrong.
 Choose your phone (plugged in as a USB device, connected as a camera or a media device... probably camera) and wait for the "Ask AutoDad 1.0!" screen to show up.

+### TO MAKE IT YOUR OWN

+To make this something you can install on your own kids' devices for laughs, you probably want to do the following:

+#### 1. Record yourself saying "no" in various ways.

+I used my phone to record mine.
+Once you have your recordings, and have trimmed them down to just the bits you want (I forget what tool I used for that), put them under `app/src/main/res/raw`.
+(I named mine `no1.m4a`, `no2.m4a`, etc., but you can name them whatever you want, as long as you stick to lower case, numbers, and underscores.)

+#### 2. Replace the list of sounds.

+Unfortunately, the list of sounds is hard-coded in two places.
+(Hey, I'm not saying this is *great* code!)
+The first is in `DisplayAnswerActivity.java`, in `nextRand()`, where we're deciding which "no" to play.
+(I only recorded one "yes"; that's chosen in `playSound()`.)

+The second is in `SoundBoardActivity.java`, in `loadSounds()`.
+There, the name of each sound is read from `strings.xml` in `app/src/main/res/values`, so if one of your sounds is you saying, "Son, don't make me slap you," you might add this to `strings.xml`:

+    <string name="sound_name_slap">Son, don\'t make me slap you.</string>

+and then this in `loadSounds()`:

+    res.getString(R.string.sound_name_slap)

+#### 3. Replace the list of questions with your own.

+The list of questions is hard-coded in `AskPreparedQuestionActivity.java`, in `loadQuestions()`.

+(Normally, you don't want to hard-code English strings in your code; you want to put them in `strings.xml`, similar to the way `SoundBoardActivity.loadSounds()` was done.)

+#### 4. Replace the launch icon with a picture of yourself.

+Here's a video on this: https://www.youtube.com/watch?v=SDKwNh0TioE

+#### 5. Build and deploy on your kid's device!